ronaldoussoren/pyobjc/docs/metadata/bridgesupport.rst

 This element is used to describe an Objective-C informal protocol, that is a set of methods expected by an API that are described in the documentation but are not a formal ``@protocol`` definition.
-The information in informal protocol definitions are used by the bridge to automaticly adjust the method signatures of method that are defined in Python.
+The information in informal protocol definitions are used by the bridge to automatically adjust the method signatures of method that are defined in Python.

 .. sourcecode:: xml